d2l-ai/d2l-en/chapter_preliminaries/probability.md

-Using the definition of conditional probabilities, we can derive the famous result called *Bayes' Rule*.
+Using the definition of conditional probabilities, we can derive the famous result called *Bayes' theorem*.
 By construction, we have that $P(A, B) = P(B|A) P(A)$
 and $P(A, B) = P(A|B) P(B)$.
 Combining both equations yields